-- Canadian Heritage, within its mandate under Part VII of the Official Languages Act, commits to: - Recognize and consider the implications of its legislation, regulations, policies, and programs on community sector organizations, including the importance of funding policies and practices for the further development of the relationship and the strengthening of the community sector's capacity; and - Recognize its need to engage the community sector in open, informed and sustained dialogue so that the sector may contribute its experience, expertise, knowledge, and ideas in developing better public policies, in the design and delivery of programs, and in the implementation of the interdepartmental and intergovernmental roles as defined in Part VII of the Official Languages Act. - Within the framework of its programs, financially support Ontario's Francophone community and thus support its efforts to sustain and promote the community's vitality to its fullest potential.
+- 69 Canadian Heritage, within its mandate under Part VII of the Official Languages Act, commits to: - Recognize and consider the implications of its legislation, regulations, policies and programs on the Acadian and Francophone community, including the importance of funding policies and practices for the further development of the relationship and the strengthening of the Acadian and Francophone community sector's capacity; and - Recognize its need to engage the Acadian and Francophone community and its community sector in open, informed and sustained dialogue so that the sector may contribute its experience, expertise, knowledge, and ideas in developing better public policies, in the design and delivery of programs, and in the implementation of the interdepartmental and intergovernmental roles as defined in Part VII of the Official Languages Act.

-Ontario Francophone Community Sector Commitments
+Prince Edward Island Acadian and Francophone Community Sector Commitments

-- 79 The Francophone community sector of Ontario commits to: - Continue to identify important or emerging issues and trends in communities, and acting on them or bringing them to the attention of Canadian Heritage, under its mandate (Part VII of the Official Languages Act), and of the Government of Canada, in keeping with its Action Plan on Official Languages; - Serve as a means, to the extent possible, for the voices and views of all parts of the community sector to be represented and heard by Canadian Heritage and the Government of Canada, ensuring the mobilization and engagement of the various elements of the sector; and
+- The Acadian and Francophone community sector of Prince Edward Island commits to: - Continue to identify important or emerging issues and trends in communities, and act on them or bring them to the attention of Canadian Heritage, under its mandate (Part VII of the Official Languages Act), and of the Government of Canada, in keeping with its Action Plan on Official Languages; - Serve as a means for the voices and views of as many Acadian and Francophone organizations as possible to be represented and be heard by Canadian Heritage and the Government of Canada, ensuring the mobilization and engagement of the various elements of the community; and

-- Recognize its need to engage an open, informed and sustained dialogue within the community sector, so that it may: - Articulate a common vision with respect to its overall development and a sequence of strategic priorities in the form of a Community Strategic Plan; and consequently - Make informed choices required for the community sector's accountability for results aimed for in this Plan.
+- Recognize its need to engage an open, informed and sustained dialogue within the Acadian and Francophone community sector, so that it may: - Articulate its common vision with respect to its overall development and a sequence of strategic priorities, in the form of a Global Development Plan; and consequently - Make informed choices required for the Acadian and Francophone community sector to account for results targeted in the Plan.